Back to Blog

 One of the most common mistakes I see is: relying entirely on multiple local galleries and local setting to decide what art to buy — without putting the art into a broader context.

-Just last week, someone contacted me about an art collection that they had acquired together with a property in Scandinavia.
-The records the previous owners had spent thousands on artworks over the past few decades, but today, the collection's value leaves much to be desired..😳 Even for me as an observer it really hurts to see this happen — over and over again. 🫠
+Just last week, someone contacted me about an art collection that they had acquired together with a property.
+The records show the previous owners had spent thousands on artworks over the past few decades, but today, the collection's value leaves much to be desired..
+Every time it really hurts to see this happen. 🫠

 Collecting isn’t always about getting it “right” — it’s about building identity.
 But that doesn’t mean going in blindly.